-Outdoor use areas include a rooftop deck.
-At the center of the deck, where it is anticipated that residents will spend most of their time, exterior noise levels are calculated to be 57 dBA L{dn}.
-This would be below 60 dBA L{dn} and would be considered "normally acceptable" by the City of Los Altos.
+The site plan indicates that a rooftop deck will be located on the northern end of the building.
+At the center of the deck, where it is anticipated that residents will spend most of their time, exterior noise levels are calculated to be 57 dBA L{dn}, which would be considered "Normally Acceptable" in terms of noise and land use compatibility.

-Built-in bench seating areas provided at the buildings' frontages on El Camino Real would be exposed to noise levels as high as 75 dBA L{dn}.
-It is not acoustically feasible to reduce exterior noise levels in these seating areas to meet the City's 60 dBA L{dn} exterior noise level objective.
+Built-in bench seating areas provided at the buildings' frontages on El Camino Real would also be exposed to noise levels as high as 75 dBA L{dn} .
+Again, it is not acoustically feasible to reduce exterior noise levels in these seating areas to meet the City's 60 dBA L{dn} exterior noise level objective.
 Alternate noise reduction strategies that would reduce day-night average noise levels to 60 dBA L{dn} or less include fully enclosing the outdoor use areas or redesigning the site plan to locate the outdoor use areas within the interior of the project building.
 This strategy allows the building itself to provide acoustical shielding from traffic noise to the outdoor areas.